 DuBard School for Language Disorders

-See The University of Southern Mississippi’s Graduate School webpage for the graduate school application process.
+Spring semester, see The University of Southern Mississippi’s Graduate School webpage for the graduate school application process.

 The deadline for applying is March 1.
 However, students are encouraged to apply early as space is limited.